gvwilson/thirdbit/src/fiction/iffy/index.md

 and if the bumps and potholes on the climb up the ridge had been frightening, going over them downhill at three times the speed was terrifying.
-There wasn't time to be scared, though, or to think about how long the Marines would follow the drone before realizing they'd been duped.
+There wasn't time to be scared, though, or to think about how long the Marines behind them would follow the drone before realizing they'd been duped.
 There was just staying upright as she followed Edson around the next turn and trying not to go head-first over her handlebars each time her front tire hit a rock.